Launch your UW–Madison academic career.

 Experience college courses and earn five credits towards your degree, before the start of the fall semester.

 All coursework for the program will be online.
 You can complete them from home, or wherever you spend your summer.

 Connect and engage with other incoming students, faculty, and staff.
 Dedicated seminar courses support your transition to college.

-The deadline to apply for the program is May 1, 2020.
 Students will have an opportunity in their program application to indicate if they are interested in being considered for additional scholarships.

 Over eight weeks in the summer, students will complete three online courses:

-- A 1-credit seminar focused on learning techniques (June 15-July 12)
+- A 1-credit seminar, How to Succeed in College, focused on learning techniques (June 14, 2021 – July 9, 2021)

 The 1-credit seminars will be comprised of only incoming first-year students participating in Wisconsin Experience Summer Launch.
 Together, the cohort will take the 1-credit course covering learning techniques for academic success and the 1-credit online Wisconsin Experience Seminar to learn about UW–Madison.

 The courses included in this program are standard UW–Madison courses, and are taught at an accelerated pace for summer session.
 These courses will appear on students’ UW–Madison transcripts and their grades from these courses will be included in their GPA.
 Student’s participation in welcome Canvas components and engagement in their coursework is mandatory.
 Students can be withdrawn from their classes if they are not actively participating.